noedig101/APSkeleton/docs/setup_en.md

 - A legally obtained copy of the game your are randomizing.
 Include the version if it needs to be specific (IE: NTSC/NA/Steam/Whatever else)
 - Anything else!
     - You can use [this syntax to add hyperlinks to emulators or other web pages](https://www.ikea.com/us/en/p/blahaj-soft-toy-shark-90373590/)
+    - Be specific!
+Include versions!
+You'll still get asked why it's broken and it'll be a versioning issue but hey you can try
 - The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases)

 ## Configuring your YAML file